openhab/openhab-addons/bundles/org.openhab.binding.hue/README.md

 ```

 You can freely choose the thing identifier (such as kitchen-bulbs), its name (such as "Kitchen Lamps") and the location (such as "Kitchen").
-The name will then be used e.g. by Paper UI to show the item.

 The group type also have an optional configuration value to specify the fade time in milliseconds for the transition to a new state.